spiraldb/vortex/zig/README.md

 Codecz depends on zimd, and is wrapped up in a static library that is then called from Rust via the C ABI.

 The C headers and C ABI-friendly function wrappers live in the `c-abi` subproject.
-Rust bindings are generated in the codecz-sys crate based on the contents of `c-abi/wrapper.h`.
+Rust bindings are generated in the codecz-sys crate based on the contents of `c-abi/include/wrapper.h`.

-Note: zig subprojects with the suffix `-legacy` are not built/compiled and should be deleted in the near future.
-They are there for reference as we port functionality to Rust.

-Note: there is also a currently-unused subproject called `trazy`, which wraps up tracing utilities.
-We are not currently using it, but should do so in the future.

 ## Zig Tips